marcinwiacek/requestor/readme.md

 # Code is horrible, all should go to the trash, bla, bla, bla
 Yeah.
 Month ago it was worse, year ago much worse.
-Normally you start from smth horrible and improve it.
-This is called progress (BTW, Android 1.0 or Windows 1.0 were not excellent too).
-If you're not patient, write & propose smth better or shut up & allow big boys to work.
+Normally you start from something horrible or small and improve it.
+This is called progress (Android 1.0 or Windows 1.0 were not excellent too).
+If you're not patient, write & propose something better or allow big boys to work.
-PS.
-If you think, that JavaScript is best for various things, I don't have other comments.

 # Installation
 1. install nodejs - ```sudo snap install node --classic --channel=20```